Omnichannel Ecommerce Platform: Detailed Overview

 i) Customer Relationship Management

+Customers expect companies to provide personalized experiences.
 A platform to manage, organize, store, and manipulate consumer data across all touchpoints.
 This software performs tracking of customer behavior, preferences, and purchase history.

 Salesforce, one of the largest CRM platforms, allows businesses like Adidas to track customer interactions and tailor personalized shopping experiences across all channels.
 This leads to higher customer satisfaction and retention.